 Investments in Malaysia

-The Malaysian markets are easily accessible by global investors,with free mobility of inflow and outflow of capital for investments in Malaysia.
+The Malaysian markets are easily accessible by global investors, with free mobility of inflows and outflows of capital for investments in Malaysia.

-Non-residents are free to invest in any form of ringgit assets either as direct or portfolio investments; and
+- Non-residents are free to invest in any form of ringgit assets either as direct or portfolio investments;

-Non-residents are free to remit out divestment proceeds, profits, dividends or any income arising from these investments in Malaysia as long as the funds are repatriated in foreign currency.
+- Non-residents are free to repatriate divestment proceeds, profits, dividends or any income arising from investments in Malaysia provided that the funds are repatriated in foreign currency.

 Accessibility to domestic financing